Building+Community

 Check back on this page for updates on the Stanley Center’s Living Building.

-For inquiries about the project, please contact Mark Seaman.
-Please note that tours will not be available to the public until at least spring 2023.
-At that time, we look forward to welcoming tours and presenting a robust educational experience for our community and beyond.
+For inquiries about the project or tours of the building by appointment, please contact Mark Seaman.
+We look forward to welcoming tours and presenting a robust educational experience for our community and beyond.